 Waller doesn’t have a family history of colon cancer or any other risk factors for the disease, which include being overweight, eating a diet low in fruit and vegetables and being sedentary.
 Waller lives a healthy lifestyle and is “relatively thin,” she said.

 In April, she started to experience “vague, intermittent” belly pain.
 Then, the symptoms progressed.
 Waller’s OB/GYN noticed she had lost 12 pounds in six months, which Waller wasn’t even aware of.
 She also felt drained, but as a working mom with a 3-year old daughter and an 8-year-old son, it didn’t seem that surprising.

 “There was a part of me that felt slightly kind of off and I didn’t know exactly why I felt that way.
 I felt more tired and exhausted than usual,” she recalled.
 “But I do have two small children and work two jobs, so when you’re 32, you can think of a million reasons why you might feel exhausted.”

 In June, Waller started to notice some bright red blood in the toilet bowl about once a week.
 She thought it was a hemorrhoid or ulcerative colitis, but began to be more concerned as the abdominal pain grew worse.

-About a week ago, she decided to share her story in a video on Facebook.
+Earlier this month, she decided to share her story in a video on Facebook.

 “As a nurse, you always have an urge in you to help people and when all this happened, I figured I could get angry, I could get sad, but that’s not going to solve anything,” Waller said.